johnvictorfs/pypip-info/README.md

 - Short automatic analysis to decide if a Library is probably active or not

 - Better looking Code Syntax Highlighting for project Readme

+- Search Projects by categories/keywords instead of only names

 ----